WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ## A Stateful Application - Alphabet

 Our stateful application is going to be a vote counter, called Alphabet.
 It receives as its input a message containing an alphabet character and a number of votes, which it then increments in its internal state.
-After each update, it sends the new updated vote count or that character to its output.
+After each update, it sends the new updated vote count of that character to its output.

 As with the Reverse Word example, we will list the components required: